 Before your initial acupuncture treatment, your acupuncturist will take a detailed health history.
-During Covid, this will happen by phone and will last 15-45 minutes.
-Acupuncture sessions last about 40 minutes.

 During this first intake, your acupuncturist will spend time getting to know you and your health concerns.
 You will be asked a wide range of questions about your symptoms, digestive health, eating, exercise, sleep habits, emotional states and anything that may offer insight into your health.

 At your first in person visit, your practitioner will also employ diagnostic tools that are unique to acupuncture and TCM (Traditional Chinese Medicine) such as tongue and pulse diagnosis.

 Treatments occur on a massage table that is draped with a clean sheet.

 Needles are sterile and only used once.
 They are very fine, more like a filament or thick strand of hair than a needle.
 The experience is nothing like getting a shot.

 Once all of your points are in, you will relax on the table for about 20 minutes.
 You can enjoy silence, soft music or a guided meditation – your choice!
 Patients often nap.

 Getting the most out of treatment